didacfontanet/entra-id-iam-lab/lab-08-app-registration-oauth2/readme.md

    &redirect_uri=https://localhost
    &scope=User.Read Group.Read.All

-3. User authenticates (MFA if required by CA policy)
+3. User authenticates (MFA if a CA policy requires it)
-4. Entra ID sends authorization code to redirect_uri
+4. Entra ID sends an authorization code back to redirect_uri

-5. App exchanges code for tokens at:
+5. App exchanges the code for tokens at:
    POST https://login.microsoftonline.com/{tenant}/oauth2/v2.0/token
    Body: code=..., client_id=..., client_secret=..., redirect_uri=...

 6. Entra ID returns:
-   - access_token (used to call Graph API)
+   - access_token   (sent to Graph API to authorise the call)
-   - id_token (JWT with user identity claims)
+   - id_token       (JWT containing the user's identity claims)
-   - refresh_token (used to get new access tokens silently)
+   - refresh_token  (used to get new access tokens without re-login)

 7. App calls Microsoft Graph with the access token:
    GET https://graph.microsoft.com/v1.0/me
    Authorization: Bearer {access_token}
 ```

+The reason the code gets exchanged for tokens in a separate back-channel call, rather than the token coming straight back in the redirect, is that the redirect goes through the user's browser where it can be intercepted.
+The code on its own is useless without the client secret.

 ---

 ## Design Decisions

 **Why single tenant instead of multi-tenant?**
-Single tenant restricts authentication to `DidacIAMLab.onmicrosoft.com` only.
-Multi-tenant would allow users from any Microsoft Entra directory to sign in — appropriate for SaaS products but introduces additional security considerations (guest user policies, cross-tenant access settings).
-For a lab environment, single tenant is correct.
+Single tenant limits authentication to `DidacIAMLab.onmicrosoft.com`.
+Multi-tenant would let users from any Entra directory sign in, which is what SaaS products need but brings guest policies and cross-tenant access settings into scope.
+For a lab there's no reason to open that up.

-**Why use a client secret instead of a certificate?**
+**Why a client secret instead of a certificate?**
-For lab purposes, secrets are simpler to create and don't require certificate infrastructure.
-In production, certificates are always preferred — they use asymmetric cryptography, the private key never leaves the server, and they can't be accidentally logged or leaked in plain text the way secrets can.
+Secrets are faster to create and don't need certificate infrastructure, which suits a lab.
+For anything real, certificates are the right answer for the reasons in step 5.

-**Why grant admin consent at the tenant level instead of per-user?**
+**Why grant admin consent at tenant level instead of per user?**
-Per-user consent for `Group.Read.All` would fail in most production tenants because admin consent requirements block it by policy.
-Tenant-wide admin consent means all users get a seamless login experience — the consent dialog never appears.
-This is the standard pattern for internal corporate apps.
+Per-user consent for `Group.Read.All` would fail in most corporate tenants, because admin consent requirements block it by policy.
+Tenant-wide consent means users never see a consent dialog at all, which is the normal pattern for internal apps.

 **Why https://localhost as the redirect URI?**
-For a lab with no real web server, localhost is a safe placeholder.
-In production, the redirect URI must be an HTTPS endpoint owned by the app — Entra ID validates it against the registered list before sending the auth code, which prevents redirect URI hijacking attacks.
+There's no web server behind this app, so localhost is a safe placeholder.
+Entra ID validates the redirect URI against the registered list before sending the code, which is what stops an attacker redirecting the auth code to a URL they control.

 ---

 ## Lessons Learned

-**The client secret value is shown exactly once.** After navigating away from the Certificates & secrets page, the Value column shows only a partial string.
-There is no way to retrieve the full value — if lost, a new secret must be created and the old one deleted.
-In production this is why secrets go directly into Key Vault at creation time.
+The client secret value really is shown only once.
+I knew this in theory but it's different when you see it happen.
+After navigating away from the page the Value column shows a truncated string and there is no way to reveal it again.
+If you lose it you delete the secret and create a new one.
+This is the whole reason production apps write the secret straight into Key Vault at creation time instead of copying it somewhere "temporarily".

-**Admin consent is separate from permission configuration.** Adding a permission to the app registration does not grant it — it only declares what the app *may* request.
-The actual grant happens through admin consent (for admin-required permissions) or user consent (for user-consentable permissions).
-An app with unconsented permissions will receive an error at runtime.
+**Adding a permission is not the same as granting it.** The API permissions list is a declaration of what the app *may* ask for.
+Until consent is granted, the app gets an error at runtime even though the permission is sitting right there in the portal looking configured. `Group.Read.All` showed "Not granted for Didac..." with a warning icon and I nearly missed it.

-**v2 endpoints vs v1 endpoints.** Both appear in the endpoints panel.
-The v2 endpoint supports both work/school accounts and personal Microsoft accounts, uses scopes instead of resource URIs, and supports incremental consent.
-Always use v2 for new applications — v1 (ADAL-based) is in maintenance mode and Microsoft has deprecated ADAL.
+**v1 and v2 endpoints both show up in the panel.** v2 supports work, school and personal Microsoft accounts, uses scopes rather than resource URIs, and allows incremental consent. v1 is ADAL-based and in maintenance mode.
+Microsoft has deprecated ADAL, so new apps should be on v2, but the v1 endpoints are still listed which makes it easy to copy the wrong one.

 ---